idafchev/idafchev.github.io/_posts/2020-07-25-EKANS_analysis.md

 The resulting command is then executed with os.exec.Command().Run()
 ![firewall off](/images/ekans/ekans_screenshot15.png)

-This behaviour can also be seen with Porcess Monitor, during basic dynamic analysis:
+This behaviour can also be seen with Process Monitor, during basic dynamic analysis:
 ![firewall off](/images/ekans/ekans_screenshot16.png)

 ![firewall off](/images/ekans/ekans_screenshot17.png)